-Goldfarb’s AGPCNP post-master's certificate program prepares students to educationally and clinically provide care for adults, as well as diagnose, treat and manage adults with acute and chronic conditions in appropriate primary care settings.
+Goldfarb’s AGPCNP post-master's certificate program prepares students to educationally and clinically provide care for adults, as well as diagnose, treat and manage adults with acute and chronic conditions in inappropriate primary care settings.

-The Adult-Gerontology Primary Care Nurse Practitioner concentration offers a post-master's certificate for MSN-prepared registered nurses interested in specializing in primary care management for adolescents to adult patients.
+The Adult-Gerontology Primary Care Nurse Practitioner concentration offers a post-master's certificate for MSN-prepared registered nurses interested in specializing in primary care management for adolescent to adult patients.
 Graduates of this program practice adult primary health care as well as the prevention and treatment of chronic conditions.
-Applicants must have one year of full-time experience in a hospital, out-patient clinic or other approved setting.

 Our Adult-Gerontology Primary Care Nurse Practitioner concentration has many benefits for students.